-Chapter 6: Inductance and Capacitance We introduce here the two remaining basic circuit elements: the inductor and the capacitor.
-The behavior of the inductor is based on the properties of the magnetic field generated in a coil of wire.
+Inductors and Capacitors We introduce here the two basic circuit elements we have not considered so far: the inductor and the capacitor.
+Inductors and capacitors are energy storage devices, which means energy can be stored in them.
+But they cannot generate energy, so these are passive devices.
+The inductor stores energy in its magnetic field; the capacitor stores energy in its electric field.
+A Bit of Physics The behavior of the inductor is based on the properties of the magnetic field generated in a coil of wire.
 In fact, the inductor is basically a coil of wire.
-Ampere's Law: current in a coil → magnetic field Faraday's Law: Time-varying magnetic field → induced voltage (emf)

-In circuits that we will study, the time-varying magnetic field is produced by a changing current.
+Ampere's Law: current in a coil → magnetic field Faraday's Law: Time-varying magnetic field → induced voltage (emf) In circuits that we will study, the time-varying magnetic field is produced by a changing current.
 The behavior of the capacitor is based on the properties of the electric field created in a dielectric (non-conductor) placed between two conductors.
 The capacitor is basically a non-conductor sandwiched between two conductors.
-Energy can be stored in, but not generated by, an inductor or a capacitor, so these are passive devices.
-The inductor stores energy in its magnetic field; the capacitor stores energy in its electric field.
+The Inductor Circuit symbol